Azathioprine use while Breastfeeding

-Authors of some older papers recommend against breastfeeding during azathioprine use, citing concern over possible immunosuppression, growth retardation and carcinogenesis.
-However, these concerns appear to be based on theoretical grounds and more recent expert opinion is that azathioprine is a low risk to the nursing infant and breastfeeding can continue during therapy for inflammatory bowel disease.
-Studies women with inflammatory bowel disease, systemic lupus erythematosus or transplantation taking doses of azathioprine up to 200 mg daily for immunosuppression have found either low or unmeasurable levels of the active metabolites in milk and infant serum.
-No adverse infant effects have been reported.
-Some evidence indicates a lack of adverse effects on the health and development of infants exposed to azathioprine during breastfeeding up to 3 years of age, but long-term follow-up for effects such as carcinogenesis have not been performed.
+North American and European expert guidelines, the National Transplantation Pregnancy Registry and other experts consider azathioprine to be probably safe to use for inflammatory bowel disease during breastfeeding.[1-10] Studies in women with inflammatory bowel disease, systemic lupus erythematosus or transplantation taking doses of azathioprine up to 200 mg daily for immunosuppression have found either low or unmeasurable levels of the active metabolites in milk and infant serum.
+Some evidence indicates a lack of adverse effects on the health and development of infants exposed to azathioprine during breastfeeding up to 3.5 years of age, but long-term follow-up for effects such as carcinogenesis have not been performed.
 Mothers with decreased activity of the enzyme that detoxifies azathioprine metabolites may transmit higher levels of drug to their infants in breastmilk.
-Breastfeeding during azathioprine use is usually acceptable.
-It might be desirable to monitor exclusively breastfed infants with a complete blood count with differential, and liver function tests if azathioprine is used during lactation, although some authors feel that monitoring is unnecessary.
-Avoiding breastfeeding for 4 to 6 hours after a dose should markedly decrease the dose received by the infant in breastmilk.
+Cases of mild, asymptomatic neutropenia have been reported, so it might be desirable to monitor exclusively breastfed infants with a complete blood count with differential, and liver function tests if azathioprine is used during lactation, although some authors feel that monitoring is unnecessary.
+Avoiding breastfeeding for 4 hours after a dose should markedly decrease the dose received by the infant in breastmilk.

-Azathioprine is rapidly metabolized to the active metabolite mercaptopurine which is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleoside (6-TGN) and 6-methylmercaptopurine nucleosides (6-MMPN).
-The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGN.
+Azathioprine is rapidly metabolized to the active metabolite mercaptopurine which is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleosides (6-TGNs), 6-methylmercaptopurine, and 6-methylmercaptopurine nucleosides (6-MMPNs).
+The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGNs.
 Deficiencies in this enzyme can lead to excessive toxicity.

 Maternal Levels.
 Mercaptopurine milk levels were measured in 2 patients receiving azathioprine following renal transplantation.
 In one mother who was 2 days postpartum, peak colostrum levels occurred 2 and 8 hours after a 75 mg oral dose and were 3.4 and 4.5 mcg/L, respectively.
 In the other mother who was 7 days postpartum, a peak mercaptopurine milk level of 18 mcg/L occurred 2 hours after a 25 mg oral dose.
 The milk levels of these 2 mothers correspond to 0.05% and 0.6% of the maternal weight-adjusted dosages, respectively.
 Infant serum levels were not measured.

 Four women receiving an immunomodulator to treat inflammatory bowel disease had metabolite levels measured in milk during the first 6 weeks postpartum.
-The abstract does not mention the specific drug and dose being taken, but the azathioprine metabolites 6-methylmercaptopurine (6-MMP) and 6-thioguanine nucleoside (6-TGN) were measured.
-Although therapeutic levels were found in maternal serum, 6-MMP (<650 mcg/L) and 6-TGN (<123 mcg/L) were undetectable in milk (time of collection not stated).
+The abstract does not mention the specific drug and dose being taken, but the azathioprine metabolites 6-methylmercaptopurine (6-MMP) and 6-TGNs were measured.
+Although therapeutic levels were found in maternal serum, 6-MMP (<650 mcg/L) and 6-TGNs were undetectable (<123 mcg/L) in milk (time of collection not stated).

 Ten women who were taking azathioprine 75 to 150 mg daily at the time of delivery for systemic lupus erythematosus (n = 7), renal transplant (n = 2) or Crohn’s disease (n = 1) donated milk samples on days 3 to 4, 7 to 10 and 28 postpartum.
 Milk was collected before the single daily dose and at each breastfeed for 12 to 18 hours for a total of 31 samples.
 Only one woman taking azathioprine 100 mg daily had mercaptopurine detected in her milk.
 On day 28 postpartum, milk mercaptopurine concentrations were 1.2 mcg/L at 3 hours and 7.6 mcg/L at 6 hours after the dose.

 Infant Levels.
 Four infants were breastfed (3 exclusively, 1 rarely received formula) during maternal use of azathioprine orally in dosages of 1.2 to 2.1 mg/kg daily.
-All of the mothers and infants had the normal TPMT *1/*1 genotype and all of the mothers had normal enzyme activity.
-At 3 to 3.5 months of age, all of the infants had undetectable blood levels of 6-TGN and 6-MMPN.
+All of the mothers and infants had the wild type TPMT *1/*1 genotype and all of the mothers had normal enzyme activity.
+At 3 to 3.5 months of age, all of the infants had undetectable blood levels of 6-TGNs and 6-MMPN.
 The authors later updated this report to include 2 previously unreported mother-infant pairs.
-These infant also had undetectable blood levels of 6-TGN and 6-MMPN.
+These infant also had undetectable blood levels of 6-TGNs and 6-MMPN.